Surendrajakkula/M2_digitalthermometer/1_Requirements/README.md

 DISADVANTAGES

-The advantages of digital thermometers are that they are inexpensive, easy to read, require very little maintenance and give an accurate reading.
+The disadvantage is that they get damaged easily if dropped and the battery powering them eventually runs out.